SaiCharan211/Job-Portal-and-Recruiter-Dashboard/README.md

 - **Frontend**: React.js
 - **Backend**: Node.js, Express.js
-- **Database**: MongoDB
+- **Database**: PostgreSQL
 - **Development**: Nodemon for backend auto-reloading.

 ## Project Structure

-The project uses a monorepo structure, with the frontend and backend code separated into their own directories.
+The project is structured with separate directories for the backend API and the frontend client.

 ```
 MERN-TODO/